LISAC: Learned Coded Waveform Design for ISAC with OFDM: Numerical Experiments

 \subsection{Parameter Settings and Training Details}

-Unless otherwise mentioned, we consider a rate-1/2 LISAC codeword and adopt the modulation scheme detailed in \eqref{equ:modulation} leading to a spectrum efficiency equals to one.
+Unless otherwise stated, we consider a rate-1/2 LISAC codeword and adopt the modulation scheme detailed in \eqref{equ:modulation} leading to a spectrum efficiency equals to one.
+Both the AWGN and multi-path fading channels are considered.
+For different numbers of OFDM subcarriers, $K$, and OFDM symbols, $M$, we vary the code length, $C$, and the number of bit blocks, ${B}$, to satisfy the condition, $BC = KM$.
+For the multi-path fading channel, we set the number of paths $L = 3$ and the number of pilot symbols $M_p = 2$.

-For different numbers of OFDM subcarriers, $K$, and OFDM symbols, $M$, we vary the code length, $C$, and the number of input bit sequences, ${B}$, to satisfy the condition, $BC = KM$.
-The batch size is set to $10^3$, and the learning rate for both LISAC encoder and decoder is set to $10^{-3}$.
-Adam optimizer is adopted and the model is trained for $100$ epochs.
-For each epoch, the LISAC encoder is optimized $N_e = 2\times 10^4$ times, while the LISAC decoder is updated $N_d = 5\times 10^4$ times.
-The LISAC encoder and decoder are trained at fixed $\mathrm{SNR}_c$ and $\mathrm{SNR}_s$ but evaluated at different $\mathrm{SNR}_c$ and $\mathrm{SNR}_s$ values.
-The rate-1/2 convolutional code with constraint length of 7 with polynomial generator, $(171, 133)$ is adopted as the baseline.
+We set the number of RNN layers to 3 and the hidden dimension to $N_h = 256$ for the LISAC encoder and the ResidualNet, while they are set to $(5, 256)$ for the LISAC decoder.
+The batch size is $256$, and the learning rate for all the parameters is set to $10^{-3}$.
+Adam optimizer is adopted and the model is trained for $500$ epochs.
+For each epoch, the LISAC transmitter is optimized using $N_t = 3\times 10^4$ iterations, while the LISAC receiver is with $N_r = 5\times 10^4$ iterations.
+The LISAC transceiver are trained at fixed $\mathrm{SNR}_c$ and $\mathrm{SNR}_s$ but evaluated at different $\mathrm{SNR}_c$ and $\mathrm{SNR}_s$ values.
+The distribution of the input bit sequence is denoted by $P_{\bm{b}}$, where each input bit follows an i.i.d.
+Bernoulli distribution, $\mathcal{B}(1/2)$.
+The rate-1/2 convolutional code with constraint length of 7 with polynomial generator, $(171, 133)$, is adopted as the baseline.
 For a fair comparison with the proposed LISAC scheme, the rate-1/2 convolutional code is QPSK modulated to provide a spectral efficiency equals to one.